neurodevs/node-csv-extractor/README.md

 for (let i = 1; i <= numTrials; i++) {
     rules.push({
-        column: 'segment-name',            // The column you want to search
+        column: 'segment-name',            // The column to search
-        value: `eyes-closed-${i}`,         // The value to match in the specified column
+        value: `eyes-closed-${i}`,         // The value to match
-        extract: 'mean-alpha-band-power',  // The column from which you want to extract data })
+        extract: 'mean-alpha-band-power',  // The column to extract })
     rules.push({
         column: 'segment-name',